-2.2 Description of the experiments
+2.2 Description of the testbed experiments

-The SSP5-34 OS CMIP6 scenario is used as the baseline scenario for the GeoMIP testbed experiments.
-It starts in 2015 from a historical simulation and ends in 2100 (O'Neill et al., 2016).
+115 For the testbed baseline scenarios, the SSP5-85 and SSP5-34 OS CMIP6 scenarios are used.
+SSP5-85 starts in 2015 from a historical simulation and ends in 2100 (O'Neill et al., 2016).
 Anthropogenic, biomass burning, ocean, soil, and volcanic emissions are prescribed, as well as surface concentrations of greenhouse gases and land surface values, using the corresponding scenarios (Meinshausen et al., 2017), while biogenic emissions are interactively calculated.
-SSP5-34 OS follows the same specifications as the SSP5-85 high forcing scenario until 2040.
-After 2040, the SSP5-34 OS scenario divertes from SSP5-85.
-SSP5-85 CO2 concentrations continuously increase after 2040 until the end of the 21st century, reaching up to 1100 ppm, and methane (CH4) concentrations increase until 2070 and slowly decline thereafter (Fig. 1, panel b).
+SSP5-34-OS concentrations follow the SSP5-85 scenario until 2040 and then drastically change path.
+SSP5-85 CO2 concentrations continuously increase after 2040 until the end of the 21st century, reaching up to 1100 ppm, and methane (CH4) concentrations increase until 2070 and slowly decline thereafter (Fig. 1, bottom panel).
 For SSP5-34-OS, strong mitigation efforts are set in place after 2040, as well as the inclusion of negative emissions.
-Nevertheless, CO2 concentrations still grow until about 2060 reaching ≈ 550 ppm and then slowly decline by the end of the 21st century, reaching ≈ 500 ppm based on WACCM6 simulations.
+Nevertheless, CO2 concentrations still grow until about 2060 reaching $\approx$ 550 ppm and then slowly decline by the end of the 21st century, reaching $\approx$ 500 ppm based on WACCM6 simulations.
 CH4 concentrations drop relatively quickly after 2040, due to its much shorter lifetime than CO2, reaching values of 1 ppb by the end of the 21st century.
 This is assuming a drastic phase-out of any anthropogenic production of CH4 after 2040.